lmorg/murex/gen/includes/expr-operators-tokens.inc.md

 The direction of the arrow indicates that the result returned is a new value rather than an updated assignment.

+_Left_ can be a statement or expression, whereas _right_ can only be an expression.
+However you can still use a sub-shell as part of, or the entirety, of, that expression.

 | Operator | Name            | Operation                                   |
 |----------|-----------------|---------------------------------------------|
 | `~>`     | Immutable Merge | Returns merged value of _right_ into _left_ |

 ### Comparators